Introduction

 Arguments: key value [key value [...]]

 Updates the given key-value pairs in the configuration.
+Each key is an atom; each value is an nstring.
 Using this to “configure” PASSWORD is also how password changes are done.

 Response: